 SSRIs often help reduce emotional numbing and reexperiencing of symptoms but are less effective for hyperarousal.
 Antiadrenergic drugs (eg, clonidine, guanfacine, prazosin) may help relieve hyperarousal symptoms, but supportive data are preliminary.

 Supportive psychotherapy may help children who have adjustment issues associated with trauma, as may result from disfigurement due to burns.
-Behavioral therapy can be used to systematically desensitize children to situations that cause them to reexperience the event.
+Behavioral therapy can be used to systematically desensitize children to situations that cause them to reexperience the event (exposure therapy).
 Behavioral therapy is clearly effective in reducing distress and impairment in children and adolescents with PTSD.